booch/presentations/ActiveRecord_and_Repository_Pattern/slides.md

 ???

 * Here's the repository for that same class
-* Note that we *could* have more than 1 repository for a given model
-    * For sharding
-    * For soft-deleted items
-    * For read/write segregation
-    * For in-memory "persistence" for tests
 * Again, we're including a module instead of subclassing
     * We could pass some parameters
         * Model class we're working with
             * We get the attributes from the model, to ensure our database schema matches up
+            * Defaults to the `User` here
-            * We can derive the default following the naming pattern of ModelName::Repository
+                * Because naming convention of `User::Repository` was followed
+        * Database table name
-        * The database table name, if it can't be easily derived
+            * If it can't be easily derived
+        * Primary key
 * We have the scope in the repository
     * Because we use it on the collection of model objects
         * Not any individual model object